Duality and Optimality of Auctions for Uniform Distributions: Decomposition of SJA into SIM-bodies

-Finally, Property~\ref{prop:SIM4} is a result of scaling: $q\cdot\Lambda$ and $\Lambda$ are similar by a scaling factor of $q$, so the ratio of their volumes is $q^{r}$ and the ratio of their projections is $q^{r-1}$.
-In formula~\eqref{eq:deficiency} that defines deficiencies, the volumes of the projections are also multiplied by the parameter $k$ of the deficiency, resulting to an overall ratio of $q^{r}$ between the two deficiencies.
+Finally, \hyperref[prop:SIM4]{Property~\ref*{prop:SIM4}} is a result of scaling: $q\cdot\Lambda$ and $\Lambda$ are similar by a scaling factor of $q$, so the ratio of their volumes is $q^{r}$ and the ratio of their projections is $q^{r-1}$.
+In formula~\eqref{eq:deficiency} that defines deficiencies, the volumes of the projections are also multiplied by the parameter $k$ of the deficiency, resulting in an overall ratio of $q^{r}$ between the two deficiencies. \end{proof}